What is Refrigerated Trucking?

 Best Practices For Refrigerated trucking

 - Identify shipping needs: As far as requirements for temperature is concerned, all items are not equal.
 Proper quality testing is required to understand how your commodity reacts in certain temperature ranges.
-It is important to understand water content, density of products and proper handling of the product.
-Some sensitive perishable items include: seafood, meat, pharmaceuticals, plants, dairy, vegetables and fruits.
+It is important to understand water content, the density of products, and the proper handling of the product.
+Some sensitive perishable items include seafood, meat, pharmaceuticals, plants, dairy, vegetables, and fruits.

 - Load speedily: Ensure that products to be shipped are always set for loading to avoid spoilage.
 The cold chain needs to be maintained to protect product integrity.

 - Shipment monitoring: Although the driver is responsible for the safety and security of the products while in transit, many reefer trailers temperatures are monitored in the office.
-Technology today allows a dispatch or quality assurance professionals to monitor temperatures, set temperatures or change temperatures while the truck is in transit.
-Additionally, shippers can adhere a temperature monitoring device to a pallet or box for the shipment.
-This device can alert them when the temperature in the trailer surpasses a pre determined threshold.
+Technology today allows a dispatch or quality assurance professionals to monitor temperatures, set temperatures, or change temperatures while the truck is in transit.
+Additionally, shippers can adhere to a temperature monitoring device to a pallet or box for the shipment.
+This device can alert them when the temperature in the trailer surpasses a predetermined threshold.